victorgu-github/WorkshopPLUS-K8s-Lab-Cx-resources/LabGuides/module2-instructions.md

 ### Task 2 - Define variables and create resource group

 1. Select the region closest to your location.
 Use '**eastus**' for United States workshops, '**westeurope**' for European workshops.
-Ask your instructor for other options in your region: @lab.DropDownList(region)[eastus,westus,canadacentral,westeurope,centralindia,australiaeast]
+Ask your instructor for other options in your region: [eastus,westus,canadacentral,westeurope,centralindia,australiaeast]

 2. Set your initials and define variables.